Coppertop-6/coppertop-6.github.io/_posts/2023-03-14-Process_Injection.md

 Process injection involves much of the same steps as we have already discussed in [this](https://coppertop-6.github.io/posts/Windows_Dropper/) post.
 We will make use of 3 Windows APIs that were designed for debugging processes, namely [VIrtualAllocEx](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualallocex), [WriteProcessMemory](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-writeprocessmemory) and [CreateRemoteThread](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createremotethread).
 You might recognise these APIs and that is because it is the same APIs we used during the dropper design phase, but only for use in remote processes.

+We start off with assigning variables for our shellcode buffer and the remote thread we will execute that shellcode with.
+Using ```VIrtualAllocEx```, we can assign a buffer for our shellcode in a remote process and speicify the size of the buffer and what memory protections should be applied (RX).

 ```c#
 LPVOID pRemoteCode = NULL;
 HANDLE hThread = NULL;

 pRemoteCode = VirtualAllocEx(hProc, NULL, payload_len, MEM_COMMIT, PAGE_EXECUTE_READ);
 ```

+After the buffer has been assigned, we can use ```WriteProcessMemory``` to "copy" our shellcode from our current process to the remote process identified in the previous step.

 ```c#
 WriteProcessMemory(hProc, pRemoteCode, (PVOID)payload, (SIZE_T)payload_len, (SIZE_T *)NULL);